Article Title: The True Cost of Vision Correction: Ortho-K vs. Glasses vs. Contacts Over 10 Years

-I see it all the time in my Fayetteville practice.
+ARTICLE: I see it all the time in my Fayetteville practice.
 A parent, often from a Fort Liberty family, comes in with their child for an eye exam.
 They leave with a new prescription for glasses, and I can see the worry in their eyes.
 It’s not just about their child’s vision, it’s about the cost.
 And it’s a valid concern.
 The cost of vision correction can really add up, especially over the long haul.

-I'm Dr. James Singletary, OD, FIAOMC, and I’ve been an optometrist here in Cumberland County for years.
+Many patients are the sleepSEE Clinical Team, FIAOMC, and I’ve been an optometrist here in Cumberland County for years.
 My passion is helping families find vision solutions that work for their lifestyle and their budget.
 That’s why I specialize in Myopia Control and a revolutionary technology called Orthokeratology, or Ortho-K for short.
 We call our program sleepSEE®.

 Here's the thing, when we talk about the cost of seeing clearly, most people only think about the immediate price tag on a pair of glasses or a box of contacts.
 But that’s just the tip of the iceberg.
 I want to pull back the curtain and show you the true cost of vision correction over 10 years.
 Let’s break it down.